tupiribas/get_repositorio_github/README.md

-# Reconhecimento facial com IA
+# Consumindo API do GitHub

 ## Configuração do projeto